mlswg/mls-architecture/draft-omara-mls-architecture.md

 The DS's main responsibility is to ensure delivery of messages.
 Specifically, we assume that DSs provide:

-* Reliable delivery -- when a message is provided to the DS, it is eventually delivered to all group members.
+* Reliable delivery: when a message is provided to the DS, it is eventually delivered to all group members.

-* In-order delivery -- messages are delivered to the group in the order they are received from a given Client and in approximately the order which they are sent by Clients.
+* In-order delivery: messages are delivered to the group in the order they are received from a given Client and in approximately the order which they are sent by Clients.
 The latter is an approximate guarantee because multiple Clients may send messages at the same time and so the DS needs some latitude in reordering between Clients.

-* Consistent ordering -- the DS must ensure that all Clients have the same view of message ordering.
+* Consistent ordering: the DS must ensure that all Clients have the same view of message ordering.

 Note that the DS may provide ordering guarantees by ensuring